Mikahael/Bombsquad1.5ServerFilesPC/README.md

 *Also works with the app.

-*make you textonmap edits on map.py
+*make your textonmap edits on maps.py

 # HOW TO USE FOR APP